-Trump questions why Biden forming cabinet as his legal team continues voter fraud fight
+Trump questions why Biden forming cabinet as his legal team continues voter-fraud fight

 “Sorry Liz, can’t accept the results of an election with hundreds of thousands of fraudulent votes cast, enough to easily flip the Election,” he said.
 “You’re just unhappy that I’m bringing the troops back home where they belong!”

 Rep. Ben Sasse, R-Neb., and Sens.
-Mitt Romney, R-Utah, and Susan Collins, R-Maine, also have voiced their disapproval of Trump’s repeated attempts to overturn the presidential election results through shaky legal battles.
+Mitt Romney, R-Utah, and Susan Collins, R-Maine, also have voiced their disapproval of Trump’s repeated attempts to overturn the presidential election results through the courts.

 "There is a right way and a wrong way to compile the evidence and mount legal challenges in our courts.
-The wrong way is to attempt to pressure state election officials," Collins told Politico this week as Trump planned to meet with Michigan legistlative officials.
+The wrong way is to attempt to pressure state election officials," Collins told Politico this week as Trump planned to meet with Michigan legistlators.

 "That undermines the public's faith in our election results without evidence and court rulings to support the allegations."

-Pennsylvania Sen. Pat Toomey, a Republican, threw his support behind Judge Brann’s decision Saturday, and congratulated President-elect Joe Biden and Vice President-elect Kamala Harris for their victory.
+U.S. Sen. Pat Toomey, R-Pa., threw his support behind Judge Brann’s decision Saturday, and congratulated Biden and Vice President-elect Kamala Harris for their victory.

-Toomey said he knew Brann, a “longtime conservative Republican…to be a fair and unbiased jurist” and therefore he believes that Trump “has exhausted all plausible legal options to challenge the result of the presidential race in Pennsylvania.”
+Toomey said he knew Brann, a “longtime conservative Republican … to be a fair and unbiased jurist” and therefore he believed Trump “has exhausted all plausible legal options to challenge the result of the presidential race in Pennsylvania.”

-But Trump’s legal team and senior advisers suggested they thought Brann’s ruling came from bias, as he was an “Obama-appointed judge.”
-They claimed it actually advances their strategy to take the fight to the Supreme Court.
+But Trump’s legal team and senior advisers suggested they thought Brann’s ruling came from bias, noting Brann was an “Obama-appointed judge.”
+They claimed it actually advanced their strategy to take the fight to the U.S. Supreme Court.

 “Today’s decision turns out to help us in our strategy to get expeditiously to the U.S. Supreme Court,” Trump’s team said in a statement.
 “Although we fully disagree with this opinion, we’re thankful to the Obama-appointed judge for making this anticipated decision quickly, rather than simply trying to run out the clock.”

-Pennsylvania, along with Michigan, will certify election results Monday, where Biden carried strong leads amongst voters.
+Pennsylvania, along with Michigan, plans to certify election results Monday, with Biden holding strong popular-vote leads in both states.

+On Saturday, however, Republican National Committee Chairwoman Ronna McDaniel requested a 14-day delay in Michigan so an audit could be conducted to address “anomalies and credible reports of procedural irregularities” in Wayne County, which includes Detroit.

 CLICK HERE TO GET THE FOX NEWS APP

-Georgia certified its votes Friday, in a blow to the Trump campaign, which first relied on the traditionally red state’s 16 Electoral College votes.
+Georgia certified its votes Friday, in a blow to the Trump campaign, which initially relied on the traditionally red state’s 16 Electoral College votes.
 It demanded a recount by hand after a tight race.

-Biden is expected to win 306 Electoral College votes while Trump will receive 232, the same margin that Trump won by against Hillary Clinton in 2016.
+Biden was expected to win 306 Electoral College votes with Trump receiving 232, the same margin that Trump won by against Hillary Clinton in 2016.